-Goal for Fall 2016 (2016-2017 Report)
+Goal for Fall 2017 (2017-2018 Report):

-The College's 2016 goal is to have its faculty members reflect within 10% of the College's student body population.
-Long range strategies to reach the goal are to revisit the College's current recruitment efforts that may target and attract an increased number of women to available faculty positions.
+As reported last year, the College's 2017 goal is to have its faculty members reflect within 10% of the College's student body population.
+Long-range strategies to reach and/or maintain this goal include revisiting the College's current recruitment efforts that may target and attract an increased number of Black Women to available faculty positions.

-b.
 Are there new barriers affecting the successful recruitment and/or retention of females and/or minorities? (optional information)